Table of contents

 f the desk is in front of the window so that you can look outside, there is a risk that you or your employees will be distracted.

 It is worse when you are working on the screen with your back to the window.
-In bright sunshine, you have the major disadvantage that you are blinded by the reflections on the monitor, so that your eyes have to perform at their best to see something on it.
+In bright sunshine, you have the major disadvantage that you are blinded by the reflections on the monitor so your eyes have to perform at their best to see something on it.
 This inevitably leads to dry or watery eyes and ultimately exhaustion and headaches.

 When choosing the right placement, your first priority should be to create optimal lighting conditions.
 It is therefore advisable to place the desk near a window so that, ideally, you can work next to the window.